yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/1_22.png

-7. Enable All Protection and Simulate More Attacks
+7. Enable All Protection and Simulate Additional Attacks
 ************************************************************************

-For now only **High-risk Attack Mitigation** attacks are in **Blocking Mode**.
-Other attacks flowing to your app are only monitored without any actions taken.
-Let's now activate **Blocking Mode** for the other two attack types.
+For now only **High-risk Attack Mitigation** attack types are configured to be in **Blocking Mode**.
+Other malicious traffic or attacks to your app are only monitored without any actions taken.
+Let's now activate **Blocking Mode** for the other protection.

 `a)` First, go to the **Threat Campaigns** tab and toggle **Blocking Mode** on.
 Then click **Update** (and give it a few seconds to update).